pixeldroid/programming-pages/docs/index.md

 **programming pages** is a site template for publishing documentation of code on [GitHub Pages][gh-pages].
 This site is an example of the template in use.
 {:.larger.text}

-With this template installed in your project, you can author documentation in [Markdown][markdown-sampler] files, and rely on the template to index them for search and render them in style.
+With this template installed in your project, you can author documentation in [Markdown][markdown-sampler] files, and rely on the template to index them for browsing and search and render them in style.

 Learn more about the template in the following guides: